-C. Rule 16-204 Reports
+C. Rule 16-307 Reports

-1. Pursuant to Rule 16-204, the needs of each family division or family services program must be reported to the Chief Judge of the Court of Appeals annually.
+1. Pursuant to Rule 16-307, the services provided by each family division or family services program must be reported to the Chief Judge of the Court of Appeals annually.
 The applicable section of the Rule states:

-16-204(a)(4)(D)
+16-307(a)(4)(D)

 - (4) Responsibilities of the County Administrative Judge.
-The County Administrative Judge of the Circuit Court for each county having a family division shall: - (D) prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of family support services needed by the court's family division, a fiscal note that estimates the cost of those services for the following fiscal year, and, whenever practicable, an estimate of the fiscal needs of the Clerk of the Circuit Court for the county pertaining to the family division.
+The County Administrative Judge of the Circuit Court for each county having a family division shall: - (D) prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of family support services provided by the court's family division in the preceding fiscal year.

-16-204(b)(4)
+16-307(b)(4)

 - (b) Circuit courts without a family division. - (4) Report to the Chief Judge of the Court of Appeals.
-The County Administrative Judge shall prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of the family support services needed by the court. - 2.
-The DFA will provide the Chief Judge of the Court of Appeals with each county's Budget Request (described in Section 3 of this document) for the upcoming fiscal year in satisfaction of the Rule 16-204 reporting requirement.
+The County Administrative Judge shall prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of the family support services provided by the court in the preceding fiscal year. - 2.
+In satisfaction of the Rule 16-307 reporting requirement, the DFA will create a unique cover sheet for the Q4 program report.
+That cover sheet will indicate that the data reflected in the Q4 report indicates the services provided by the family services program or family division during the fiscal year.
+The DFA will submit the submitted Q4 reports to the Chief Judge no later than October 15th of each year.
 No further reports are required to be submitted by the grantee jurisdictions.